Christology: Threefold office

 The threefold office (Latin munus triplex) of Jesus Christ is a Christian doctrine based upon the teachings of the Old Testament.
 It was described by Eusebius and more fully developed by John Calvin.
 It states that Jesus Christ performed three functions (or "offices") in his earthly ministry – those of prophet, priest, and king.
 In the Old Testament, the appointment of someone to any of these three positions could be indicated by anointing him or her by pouring oil over the head.
 Thus, the term messiah, meaning "anointed one", is associated with the concept of the threefold office.
 While the office of king is that most frequently associated with the Messiah, the role of Jesus as priest is also prominent in the New Testament, being most fully explained in chapters 7 to 10 of the Book of Hebrews.

 Mariology

 Some Christians, notably Roman Catholics, view Mariology as a key component of Christology.
 In this view, not only is Mariology a logical and necessary consequence of Christology, but without it, Christology is incomplete, since the figure of Mary contributes to a fuller understanding of who Christ is and what he did.

 Protestants have criticized Mariology because many of its assertions lack any Biblical foundation.
 Strong Protestant reaction against Roman Catholic Marian devotion and teaching has been a significant issue for ecumenical dialogue.

-Joseph Cardinal Ratzinger (later Pope Benedict XVI) expressed this sentiment about Roman Catholic Mariology when in two separate occasions he stated, "The appearance of a truly Marian awareness serves as the touchstone indicating whether or not the christological substance is fully present" and "It is necessary to go back to Mary, if we want to return to the truth about Jesus Christ."
+Cardinal Joseph Ratzinger (later Pope Benedict XVI) expressed this sentiment about Roman Catholic Mariology when in two separate occasions he stated, "The appearance of a truly Marian awareness serves as the touchstone indicating whether or not the christological substance is fully present" and "It is necessary to go back to Mary, if we want to return to the truth about Jesus Christ."